akash498/VenderSC/frontend/README.txt

 	EditProductPage:
-		Status: Incomplete. - The image uploader still needs to be done.
+		Status: Complete - If there is time left over.
+Will add js that changes button title according to image uploaded...

 	BusinessPage:
 		Status: Complete.

 	RegisterBusiness:
 		Status: Complete.

 	HomePage(Guest):
 		Status: Comlete.